fhumbertodf/dicionario/Textos1.md

 He must pay the money back to his dad.
 Joe is very happy.
 Joe owns his first car.*

+Where does Joe work?
+What does Joe want to buy?
+Who does he see car with?
+What does his dad tell him?
+What will Joe's dad do?

 ## 011 - Summer Vacation.